Minerva Analytics (Manifest) has been a voluntary signatory of the FRC’s Stewardship Code since its launch in 2010.

 Proxy Plumbing Integrity

-Voting is a fiduciary act and so Minerva Analytics offers a services and support tools to enable investors to the fiduciary test including:
+Voting is a fiduciary act and so Minerva offers services and support tools to enable investors to the fiduciary test including:

 - Comprehensive governance profiles of companies

 - Remuneration data and rating system

 - Resolution analysis and bespoke vote policy guidance